snowplow-archive/snowplow.github.com/analytics/event-dictionaries-and-data-models/data-modeling.md

 ### Possible implementation

 If a user logs in on a device with a particular cookie, the corresponding `user_id` gets mapped onto that `domain_userid`.
 The same `user_id` gets assigned to `inferred_user_id` for all subsequent sessions, irrespective of whether the user is logged in.
+The `blended_user_id` is equal to the `domain_userid` for all events before the user logged in, and equal to the `user_id` for all events after the first login.

 The `cookie_id_to_user_id_map` assigns at most one user to each cookie, so if a new user logs in on a device that was used by another user, only the most recent `user_id` is kept.